andreskimlee/StudyNotes/StudyGuide.md

 more conceptual and definitions are more conceptual and related to the rules governing their user-facing behaviors rather than their core implementations.

 Examples of ADT : stack and queues.

+Big O Adding Runtimes verus multiplying.

+If you are adding generally youl be "doing this then after you finish you do that" where as for multiplying runtimes its generally do this for each time you do that.
+Most important thing to remember.
+If you are munipulating different arrays for example, then you need to set different variables for the arrays.
+For example two for loops for two different arrays will not be o(n) o(n + k )

+Arrays And Strings